- UA Arboretum

 Technology and Instrumentation

-Housed within the department and associated facilities are mass spectrometry instrumentation (IRMS, GC-MS), scanning and transmission electron microscopy, 2 ABI genetic analyzers, scintillation counters, standard molecular biology equipment, environmental chambers, experimental greenhouses, re-circulating mesocosms, and numerous liquid chromatographs and gas chromatographs.
+Housed within the department and associated facilities are mass spectrometry instrumentation (IRMS, GC-MS), scanning and transmission electron microscopy, scintillation counters, standard molecular biology equipment, environmental chambers, experimental greenhouses, re-circulating mesocosms, and numerous liquid chromatographs and gas chromatographs.

-Instrumentation available on campus through the Department of Chemistry, the Central Analytical Facility and the Center for Materials for Information Technology include MALDI-TOF, HRMS, NMR, EPR, AFM/MFM, dual beam focused ion beam system, local electrode atom probe and amolecular modeling lab with a Silicon Graphics computer and SYBYL modeling software.
+Instrumentation available on campus through the Department of Chemistry and Biochemistry, the Central Analytical Facility and the Center for Materials for Information Technology include MALDI-TOF, HRMS, NMR, EPR, AFM/MFM, dual beam focused ion beam system, local electrode atom probe and amolecular modeling lab with a Silicon Graphics computer and SYBYL modeling software.
 The facilities are staffed and provide student training.

 Researchers in the department have access to some of the largest collections of fishes, insects, and other organisms in the region.
 These include the following: